andrew/ultimate-awesome/README.md

 - [awesome-embedded-linux](https://github.com/fkromer/awesome-embedded-linux) - A curated list of awesome Embedded Linux resources.
 - [NLP101](https://github.com/Huffon/NLP101) - NLP 101: a resource repository for Deep Learning and Natural Language Processing.
 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
+- [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-arxiv](https://github.com/artnitolog/awesome-arxiv) - Curated resources for discovering, reading, and working with arXiv papers.
 - [awesome-privacy](https://github.com/paulaime/awesome-privacy) - A curated list of tools and services that respect your privacy.
 - [guia-ackercode](https://github.com/alestanalves/guia-ackercode) - Guia Acker Code de Programação e Hacking.